EricTheBigWang/Zero-Maintenance-Factory-Design-Pattern/README.md

 # Zero-Maintenance-Factory-Design-Pattern

-The factory design pattern creates objects.
+The factory design pattern creates objects. \n
 The exact class of the object is unspecified.

 # How this works